-In general, complications are rare with this surgery.
+Complications are rare with this surgery.
 However, as with any anesthetic or surgical procedure, in any species, there is always a small risk.
 To minimize risks, it is important to follow all pre-operative instructions and report any signs of illness or previous medical conditions to your veterinarian prior to the day of surgery.
+Potential complications may include:

-Internal bleeding : This may occur in association with any of the cut or manipulated tissues.
+Internal bleeding.
 This is very rare and is more likely to occur if your rabbit is too active in the days following the surgery.
-Signs to watch for include weakness, pale gums, listnessness, poor or absent appetite, or a distended abdomen.
+Signs to watch for include weakness, pale gums, listlessness, poor or absent appetite, or a distended abdomen.

-Post-operative infection : Although rare, this may occur internally or externally around the incision site.
+Post-operative infection.
+Although rare, this may occur, internally or externally, around the incision site.
 Infection can be managed with antibiotics.
-Infections most commonly occur when a pet licks the surgical site excessively or is kept in a damp dirty environment.
-Monitor the surgical site several times daily for swelling, redness, wound breakdown, pus, or other discharge.
+Monitor the surgical site daily for swelling, redness, wound breakdown, pus, or other discharge.

-Suture Reaction or Sinus Formation: This is extremely rare but occurs when a sensitive body reacts to certain types of suture material used during the operation.
+Suture reaction.
+This condition is very rare but occurs when the rabbit’s body reacts to certain types of suture material used during the operation.
 This results in a draining wound or tract that may appear up to several weeks after the surgery was performed.
-Further operations may be required to remove the suture material and correct the issue.
+Medication or additional surgery may be required to remove the suture material and correct the issue.